spacotto/Born2beRoot/srcs/os-apt-aptitude.md

 - `aptitude` offers both command-line mode and an interactive text UI (launched by running aptitude without arguments).

 ### Dependency Resolution
-- `apt` uses a simpler dependency resolver that works well for most cases
+- `apt` uses a simpler dependency resolver that works well for most cases.
-- `aptitude` has a more sophisticated dependency resolver that can suggest alternative solutions when conflicts arise
+- `aptitude` has a more sophisticated dependency resolver that can suggest alternative solutions when conflicts arise.

 ### Default Behaviour
-- `apt` keeps unused dependencies installed unless you run apt autoremove
+- `apt` keeps unused dependencies installed unless you run apt autoremove.
-- `aptitude` automatically tracks and removes unused dependencies
+- `aptitude` automatically tracks and removes unused dependencies.

 ## Which to Use
 For most users, `apt` is recommended.
-- It's simpler and faster
+- It's simpler and faster.
-- It's the officially recommended tool by Debian/Ubuntu
+- It's the officially recommended tool by Debian/Ubuntu.
-- It handles modern package management well
+- It handles modern package management well.

 Use `aptitude` if you:
 - Need the interactive interface to browse packages